The goals of an endodontic evaluation are to:

 In such cases, endodontic treatment is NOT necessary, since it will NOT resolve the problem.
 A referral to the proper dental or medical professional will be made.

 In our office, we use magnification and illumination to assist in diagnosing.
-In more challenging cases, a surgical microscope may be utilized.
-It provides enhanced visualization of the endodontic access or surgical area up to 25 times.
+Frequently a surgical microscope is utilized.
+It provides magnification of the endodontic field up to 25 times.
 This is especially beneficial for accurate visualization of complex anatomy cases, for locating root fractures or defects, for root-end surgery, for removal of separated instruments, and for locating canals.

 In some cases, your endodontist may also request a 3D Imaging or cone beam scan (CBCT) be taken to visualize and evaluate the unique and sometimes intricate disease presented by your individual case.

 The 3D Cone Beam Imaging System enables your endodontist to provide quicker and more accurate complex diagnosis and improved treatment strategies.
 This allows your doctor to view and analyze root canal anatomies, take accurate root canal measurements, determine nerve location and make important treatment decisions not possible with standard 2 dimensional radiographs.
 Calcifications, fractures, and the apex/sinus connection can be clearly viewed in great detail.